Beat the Heat Summer Camping Options

 Lyman Lake State Park is within the northern foothills of Arizona’s White Mountains, and like Fool Hollow, rarely exceeds 90 degrees, even during the oppressive heatwaves experienced elsewhere in the state.
 This is big sky country amid juniper studded hills.
 It’s so relaxing to sit lakeside with a breeze across your face, watching giant fluffy white clouds roll by.
 Your worries seem to be swept up and carried away with the clouds as they continue their journey.
 Reserve a campsite here to enjoy solitude and peace while exploring this hidden treasure of Northern Arizona.

-There's plenty of places in Arizona's desert parks for campers to camp out this summer if they're up to the challenges presented by extreme heat.
-There are a number of summer camping hacks to help campers enjoy the outdoors in spite of temperatures listed below, and Catalina, Lost Dutchman, and Picacho Peak state parks offer great venues for a summer camping trip!
+There are plenty of places in Arizona's desert parks for campers to camp out this summer if they're up to the challenges presented by extreme heat.
+There are a number of summer camping hacks to help campers enjoy the outdoors in spite of the temperatures listed below, and Catalina, Lost Dutchman, and Picacho Peak state parks offer great venues for a summer camping trip!
 Check out the following advice to help you stay cool when camping in the desert.

 Desert camping during the summer months takes a little logistical ingenuity, but by paying attention to detail, campers can enjoy a great experience under the desert sky.
 Show up to the park in the late afternoon or evening as the temperature begins to drop for the day.
 By doing so, campers will have the luxury of setting up camp after the sweltering temperatures have started to drop and as day fades to night.
 Imagine setting up camp beneath the orange and pink sherbet hues of a desert sunset!
 This tactic will allow visitors to take advantage of the gorgeous desert nights while experiencing the Sonoran Desert come alive after the sun dips behind the horizon.